tc39/notes/meetings/2018-07/july-24.md

 DH: I wouldn't feel that it would be necessary to only do this in strict mode.

-MS: If we're talking footguns, this has a lot of bullets in it.
+MLS: If we're talking footguns, this has a lot of bullets in it.
 These questionable constructs must be early errors not dynamic errors.

 DH: I knew if I went through these difficult edge cases, I would get trolled, but if we over-focus on these ridiculous edge cases, the feature seems more complicated than it is, but I think a lot of these cases are ambiguous enough that people tend to shy away from them.
 I think this is a lot of very strong indication that people want this, so I wouldn't want some hard cases prevent us from seeing those powerful use cases.